samer--/parscan/README.md

-Conal quickly generalises this into a more composable form where the total is returned separately, so that the abstract type of the scan over some container type constructor `C` is, in Haskell-ish notation
+Conal quickly generalises this into a more composable form where the total is returned separately, so that the abstract type of the scan over some container type constructor $C$ is, in Haskell-ish notation
 ```
     Monoid A => C A -> (C A, A)
 ```